 47. Certificates

-(1) The Commission may issue a certificate in the form set out in Schedule 3 in respect of any land, stating the manner in which it is affected by the Scheme and the purpose, if any, for which the land is reserved under the Scheme.
+The Commission may, on payment of the relevant fee set under section 20 of the Act, issue a certificate in the form set out in Schedule 3 in respect of any land, stating the manner in which it is affected by the Scheme and the purpose, if any, for which the land is reserved under the Scheme.

-(2) The Commission may, by resolution, notice of which is to be published in the Gazette, prescribe an amount to be paid for the issue of a certificate under subclause (1).
+[(2) deleted]

+[Clause 47 amended in Gazette 1 Jun 2012 p.
+2285.]

 Schedule 1 — Forms